iuryruansc/pokemon-center/README.md

 * If you want to open it in a new tab use CTRL+click (on Windows and Linux) or CMD+click (on MacOS)
 * [View Pokémon Center on Appetize.io](https://appetize.io/app/b_opjehbs46jcyxuacfdeoiig4fq)

+* **Note:** This app preview is hosted on Appetize.io, which has a monthly usage limit.
+If you encounter any issues accessing the preview, please refer to the screenshots below for a visual representation of the app.

 ## Screenshots

 | <img src="./app/src/main/assets/screenshots/project_mainview.jpeg" height="400" alt="initial interface screenshot"/> | <img src="./app/src/main/assets/screenshots/project_pokemon_details.jpeg" height="400" alt="pokemon details screenshot"/> | <img src="./app/src/main/assets/screenshots/project_gen_games.jpeg" height="400" alt="games by generation screenshot"/> |